falcosecurity/falco-website/content/en/blog/falco-0-32-0.md

 ## Novelties 🆕

 Let's review some of the highlights of the new [release](https://github.com/falcosecurity/falco/blob/master/CHANGELOG.md#v0320).
 This is one among the biggest releases ever™, with around 200 commits on Falco and 230 on libs.

 The Falco community once again proved to be super active, and we wanted to say a huge THANK YOU 🙏 💖 to everyone involved.

 ### New features

-This new release comes with a ton of inner rework; let's start with the foremost important change: lua is no more a dependency of Falco!
+This new release comes with a ton of inner rework; let's start with the foremost important change: **Lua is no more a dependency of Falco!**
 Ok, calm down now.
-Basically, the Falco rule loader was rewritten in C++, to achieve better performance.
+Basically, the Falco **rule loader was rewritten in C++**, to achieve better performance.
 Moreover, the entire rule engine has been rewritten too.
 This work reduces the needs of weird workarounds in Falco, as it is now fully using libsinsp provided filter parsers and compiler; finally, the [new grammar](https://github.com/falcosecurity/libs/pull/217) fixes quite a lot of minor and not-so-minor bugs.
-Thanks to Jason Dellaluce for his amazing work!
+Thanks to [Jason Dellaluce](https://github.com/jasondellaluce) for his amazing work!

-Another effort by Jason was the porting of k8s audit log support to a [plugin](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit); consequently, there is no k8s audit log related code in Falco anymore.
+Another effort by Jason was the **porting of K8s Audit Log support to a [plugin](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit)**; consequently, there is no K8s Audit Log related code in Falco anymore.

 Moreover, a new `--list-syscall-events` CLI option is now available, to print list of supported syscalls.

-Users and groups management is now dynamic: newly added users/groups will be properly fetched by Falco.
+**Users and groups management is now dynamic**: newly added users/groups will be properly fetched by Falco.
 On host, their full informations will be retrieved; instead, on containers, only the uid and gid will be retrieved as there is no stable API to fetch user/group info.
 Moreover, Falco won't confuse host and container users anymore.

-Another big refactor happened on how Falco handles its CLI and config options, with the concept of "app action".
-While this has no user facing changes, it is a big change that is also noteworthy.
+Another big refactor happened on how Falco handles its CLI and config options, with the concept of "app actions".
+While this has no user facing changes, it is a big update that is also noteworthy.

-Falco is now able to detect changes to ruleset or config file, and automatically restart itself.
+Falco is now able to **detect changes to ruleset or config file, and automatically restart itself**.
 This behavior is enabled by default.

 Two new operators were developed: `bcontains` and `bstartswith`.
-These are useful to perform byte matching on events raw data.
+These are useful to perform **byte matching** on events raw data.
 It allows better detection for log4shell like vulnerabilities.

 Finally, all the Falco CI that is not involving any output artifact, has been ported to github actions.
 This frees up credits for CircleCI builds, mitigating various CI issues; moreover, it is now quicker.

 ### New syscalls